jcyuan2020/EnergyPlus/design/FY2021/NFP-Delicated_Exhaust_Fans.md

 ## Overview ##

 This work will implement code changes that will allow a more convenient approach to allow exhaust streams from multiple airloops to be re-routed and recombined to one or more general central exhaust systems.
 A typical example is the dedicated airflow supplied to multiple offices and laboratories spaces and then required different heat recovery processes for the office spaces exhausts and the lab spaces exhausts.
-The configuration of the example can be shown in the figure as follows:
+The configuration of the example can be shown in the following figure:

 ![Exhaust System Configuration](Dedicated_Airstream.png)

 ## Approach ##

 The following new objects will be added to allow an AirLoopHVAC:ExhaustSystem to be described:
 ```
 AirLoopHVAC:ExhaustSystem,
 	Central Exhaust,			!- Name